 The essence of the University of Stirling is its great people: graduates, staff and students are helping to shape the world.
-Founded by Royal Charter in 1967, the University of Stirling was the first genuinely new university in Scotland for over 400 years.
+Founded by the Royal Charter in 1967, the University of Stirling was the first genuinely new university in Scotland for over 400 years.
 They retain their pioneering spirit and a passion for innovation and excellence in all they do.
-Built in the shadow of the Ochil Hills and Wallace Monument, the Stirling campus is situated on a magnificent 310-acre estate, centered around a large loch and 18th-century Airthrey Castle.
+Built-in the shadow of the Ochil Hills and Wallace Monument, the Stirling campus is situated on a magnificent 310-acre estate, centered around a large loch and 18th-century Airthrey Castle.

 The university’s five core research and teaching areas are:

 - Culture and Society: Education, English Studies, Film & Media Studies, Journalism, History, Languages, Philosophy, Politics, Religions, Social Sciences

 - Enterprise and the Economy: Accountancy, Business, Computing Science & Mathematics, Entrepreneurship, Economics, Law, Management, Marketing, Publishing Studies, Retail

 - Environment: Including Aquaculture, Biological & Environmental Sciences, Studies and Tourism Management